 An official transcript will be sent to any institution or institutions designated by the student on a Transcript Request form, which is available from the Registrar's Office (registrar@aur.edu) and from the AUR website www.aur.edu.
 Only requests bearing a student signature will be processed.
-Faxed requests are accepted.
-Students should allow three weeks for transcript processing.
+Faxed or e-mailed requests are accepted.
+Students should allow up to ten days for transcript processing.
 A fee will be charged for the service (see 'Tuition and Fees' on the website).
 Transcripts will not be issued to students who are not in good financial standing with the University.